Troubleshooting

 ~/.alta/alta.lock

-A second launch exits with the PID of the already-running instance because multiple instances would share thread/session state unsafely.
+A second launch exits with the PID of the already-running instance because multiple instances would share session state unsafely.

 A prompt did not send